yunhansheng/yunhansheng.github.io/_pages/about.md

 Final paper written for UChicago REU 2022.
 Hilbert's twelfth problem asks: given an abelian extension of a number field _K_, what are its generators?
 When _K_ is an imaginary quadratic field, complex multiplication provides a solution.
 It turns out that in this case, the generators are closely related to certain invariants attached to an elliptic curve whose endomorphism group is the ring of integers of _K_.

 **Complex Multiplication**. [pdf](https://yunhansheng.github.io/files/REU_presentation__Copy_.pdf)\
 Slides of a talk given at UChicago REU 2022.
-I explain the phenomenon of complex multiplication.

 **On Realizing Rational and Polynomial Cohomology Rings**. [pdf](http://math.uchicago.edu/~may/REU2021/REUPapers/Sheng.pdf)\
 Final paper written for UChicago REU 2021.
-This paper is centered around on the following _inverse cohomology_ problem: which graded _R_-algebras can be realized as the cohomology ring (with coefficients in _R_) of a topological space?
+This paper focuses on the following _inverse cohomology_ problem: which graded _R_-algebras can be realized as the cohomology ring (with coefficients in _R_) of a topological space?
 We explain in detail the 1976 paper of Bousfield and Gugenheim, _On PL de Rham Theory and Rational Homotopy Type_, which solves the problem for _R_ is the ring of rational numbers.
-The paper used Quillen's model categories in an essential way.
+The paper uses Quillen's model categories in an essential way.

 **Elements of Complex K-theory**. [pdf](https://yunhansheng.github.io/files/K-theory.pdf)\
 Final project for the course *Proseminar in Mathematics* with Prof. Akhil Mathew.
 I focused on explaning how topological K-theory is related to singular cohomology via Chern characters, the Atiyah-Hirzebruch spectral sequence, and the Adams operation.